Results in the gym, the complete guide

-Working for something and not getting results, in whatever activity, is frustrating, and the gym is no exception.
+Working towards something and not getting results, in any activity, is frustrating, and the gym is no exception.

-If you don't have results in the gym, or you don't have the ones you were waiting for, something is failing, and it's probably not the fault of the weights.
+If you're not getting results at the gym, or you're not getting the ones you were hoping for, something is wrong, and it's probably not the weights' fault.

-We have compiled a list of common, and less common, small failures that can have a big impact on your progress.
+We've compiled a list of common, and less common, minor glitches that can have a big impact on your progress.

-Let's start by addressing the problems with food, then problems with training, and finally, some more general details.
+Let's start by addressing dietary problems, then training problems, and finally, some more general details.

-I am not gaining weight, I am not gaining mass!
+I'm not gaining weight, I'm not gaining mass!

-If the scale does not move, the mirror is the same and the measurements are equal, it means that you are the same.
+If the scale doesn't move, the mirror is the same and the measurements are the same, it means you're the same.

 If time passes and you are simply the same in all aspects, when your goal is to gain weight and muscle mass, your problem is most likely a lack of calories.

-When you are in excess caloric, even without training, you gain weight.
+When you are in caloric excess, even without training, you gain weight.